f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Reports
 ==============

-The **Diagnostics > System Reports** page allows an admin to generate qkviews and optionally upload them to iHealth.
+The **System Monitoring > System Reports** page allows an admin to generate qkviews and optionally upload them to iHealth.
 To generate a qkview click on the button in the upper right-hand corner.
 It will take some time for the qkview to be generated.

 .. image:: images/initial_setup_of_rseries_platform_layer/image24.png
   :align: center